2022 USL Championship playoffs

 The 2022 USL Championship playoffs (branded as the 2022 USL Championship Playoffs presented by Hisense for sponsorship reasons) is the post-season championship of the 2022 USL Championship.
 It is the twelfth edition of the USL Championship playoffs.
 The playoffs began October 22, and concluded with the USL Championship Final on November 13.

 San Antonio FC won the regular season.
 Defending title holders Orange County SC did not qualify for the playoffs.

 Format

 The top seven teams in each conference qualify for the playoffs; the top team from each conference earned a bye to the conference semifinals.
 After the opening round the tournament will be reseeded to ensure that the top team from each conference plays the lowest seeded team and hosting rights will be determined by regular season record.
-All playoff matches will be streamed live on ESPN+ except the Championship final on ESPN2, ESPN Deportes, and Sirius XM FC.
+All playoff matches will be streamed live on ESPN+ except the Championship final on ESPN2, ESPN Deportes, and SiriusXM FC.